vedph/pythia-doc/query.md

 | A | B |   |
 | A | X | B |

-- ▶️ `INSIDE(ns,ms,ne,me,s)`: filters the first expression so that it must be _inside_ the span defined by the second one, eventually at the specified distance from the container start or end.
+- ▶️ `INSIDE(ns,ms,ne,me,s)`: filters the first expression so that it must be _inside_ the span defined by the second one, optionally at the specified distance from the container start or end.
 For instance, here `A` is inside `BBBB`, at a distance of 2 from its start, and of 1 from its end:

 | 1 | 2 | 3 | 4 |
 |---|---|---|---|